aspiers/mysqldiff/CONTRIBUTING.md

 # Questions

 When in doubt, issue a pull request.
-Feel free to email be, B. Estrade <estrabd@gmail.com>.
+Feel free to email B. Estrade <estrabd@gmail.com>.